 The company provides two main types of compensation - fixed compensation and variable compensation.
 Fixed elements of compensation are not correlated directly to any measure of the company's performance and include items such as (i) base salary, (ii) 401(k) matching contributions, (iii) health and welfare benefits, and (iv) limited perquisites and supplemental benefits.
+In the case of our Chief Executive Officer, fixed compensation also includes his Service Bonus, as described above.
 Variable elements of compensation are based on performance and include such items as annual performance bonuses, and equity awards in the form of options to purchase shares of our common stock, restricted stock, or similar equity-based incentives.
 Although the company does not have a policy obligating us to provide severance benefits to terminated executives or employees, the company has provided severance benefits to certain executives and other employees on a discretionary basis.